 Sweet Potato Rounds FAQs

 Yes, these are good to store in the fridge in an airtight container and store for up to 3 days.
-I would also suggest that any leftover sweet potato get stored separate from the ricotta topping as to not get too soggy.
+I would also suggest that any leftover sweet potato get stored separate from the ricotta topping as to not get too soggy just like I mention in my ground turkey stuffed sweet potatoes.

 I would cut the sweet potato the day before you want to make them, then bake them according to the recipe card instructions.
 Let the cool COMPLETELY before topping with the ricotta and honey.
 You can store the pre-cut sweet potato in a plastic food storage bag in the fridge or on the counter.